haquema/makers-javascript-fndamentals/contents/24_calling_apis.md

 ## Objectives

- * Manipulate JS objects
  * Define what a remote API is.
- * Explain how we can use JavaScript's asynchronous behaviour to request data from an API.
  * Use a library to request data from an API.
  * Use a callback function to handle response from an API.